-Criteria Level of Achievement Indicators 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% 5.
-Technical competence Skills to enable the execution of ideas appropriate to the medium processes exercising little judgement Skills are adequate to communicate ideas; accepted conventions and procedures are usually applied Skills facilitate communication of ideas; evidence of checking / testing / finishing; conventions and procedures are used consistently and appropriately Skills facilitate practice and the communication of ideas; full command of conventions and procedures is evident Idea and technique are unified.
+Level of Achievement Indicators Criteria 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% Skills to enable the execution of ideas processes exercising little judgement Skills are adequate to communicate ideas; accepted conventions and procedures are usually applied Skills facilitate communication of ideas; evidence of checking / testing / finishing; conventions and procedures are used consistently and appropriately Skills facilitate practice and the communication of ideas; full command of conventions and procedures is evident Idea and technique are unified.
 Discernment and judgement are evident.
-Craft skills may have contributed to conceptual advances 6.
-Communication and Presentation Clarity of purpose; skills in the selected media; awareness and adoption of appropriate conventions; sensitivity to the needs of the audience oral/ written standards; lack of clarity in Conventions and standards are applied; structure is clear; information selection and organisation shows awareness of audience requirements and preferences Communication media have been selected / used with good judgement; standards and conventions of use have been fully adhered to; decisions show awareness of the audience and the context The nature and strengths of appropriate communication media have been exploited; information has been selected, organised and presented showing awareness of context and audience Message and medium are unified with personal style; the communication is persuasive and compelling; it takes full account of diverse audience needs 7.
-Personal and professional development Management of learning through reflection, planning, self direction, subject engagement and commitment through consistently.
-Incomplete awareness of personal strengths Evidence that reflection and planning have led to increased subject engagement and commitment.
-Developing an awareness of strengths and weaknesses Evidence that a cycle of reflection and planning has been iterative and productive.
+Craft skills may have contributed to conceptual advances Presentation Clarity of purpose; skills in the selected media; oral/ written communication conventions in the production and observance of conventions and standards; lack of clarity in structure, selection and organisation of information; lack Conventions and standards are applied; structure is clear; information selection and organisation shows awareness of audience requirements and preferences Communication media have been selected / used with good judgement; standards and conventions of use have been fully adhered to; decisions show awareness of the audience and the context The nature and strengths of appropriate communication media have been exploited; information has been selected, organised and presented showing awareness of context and audience Message and medium are unified with personal style; the communication is persuasive and compelling; it takes full account of diverse audience needs through reflection, planning, self direction, evidence of reflection or planning for learning.
+No and planning not followed through consistently.
+Incomplete awareness of personal strengths and weaknesses planning have led to increased Evidence that a cycle of reflection and planning has been iterative and productive.
 Actively works to develop strengths and mitigate weaknesses Reflection and planning is self directed, iterative and habitual.
 Strengths have been successfully built on, weaknesses have been mitigated Takes full responsibility for own learning and development through iterative cycles of well articulated purposeful analysis and planning, supported by extensive evidence of impacts

-Criteria Level of Achievement Indicators 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% 8.
+Level of Achievement Indicators Criteria 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% 8.
 Collaborative and/or Does not collaborate with Collaborates reluctantly; Awareness of main standards Aware of and able to meet Aware of and able to meet Integrates a sense of own independent professional others; unproductive struggles to produce work alone; required of relevant profession. most standards required of most standards required of identity productively into working working alone; shows no has unrealistic view of Able work both collaboratively relevant profession in relevant profession in real or simulated Demonstrates suitable knowledge of related professional life and independently simulated or real simulated or real professional situations. behaviour for working in a profession professional situations. professional situations.
 Can comfortably work as professional context alone Productive when in a team or May work well in a team, team member, in or with others working alone provide effective leadership role, or alone leadership, and demonstrate a well rounded profile working alone

-9.8 Duration of Study
+10.8 Duration of Study

-All degree requirements must be completed within seven years of admission to BUiD as an undergraduate degree student, the duration of study is calculated from the date of the first registration in the relevant programme and includes all Suspend Study periods
+All degree requirements must be completed within seven years of admission to BUiD as an undergraduate degree student. the duration of study is calculated from the date of the first registration in the relevant programme and includes all Suspend Study periods

-9.9 Graduation
+10.9 Graduation